 PAT Margin | 5.0 | 5.0 | Flat |

 The company delivered a remarkable 30% increase in EBITDA to Rs.
 75.4 Crores, with the EBITDA Margin expanding by a healthy 170 basis points to 16.5%.
-This indicates strong operational efficiencies and better absorption of fixed costs relative to operating performance.
+This indicates strong operational efficiencies and better absorption of fixed costs relative to operating performance, which is a positive sign for underlying business health.

 However, the Profit After Tax (PAT) growth was 18%, leading to a flat PAT margin of 5.0%.
-This divergence between EBITDA and PAT is critical to understand.
-While Gross Profit Margin remained stable, a significant increase in Employee Costs (likely due to integration of acquired entities) and higher Depreciation (from the expanded asset base) and Finance Costs (from increased borrowings) weighed on the bottom line.
+This divergence between strong EBITDA growth and flat PAT margin is critical to understand.
+While Gross Profit Margin remained stable, a significant increase in Employee Costs (likely due to the full integration of acquired entities and increased headcount) and higher Depreciation (from the expanded asset base post-acquisitions) and Finance Costs (from increased borrowings) weighed on the bottom line.
 It’s also worth noting that ‘Other Income’ contributed Rs.
-7.4 Crores to the PAT, which is about 32% of the total PAT, a non-minimal contribution that needs to be factored in.
+7.4 Crores to the PAT, which accounts for about 32% of the total PAT.
+While higher than the previous year, such a non-minimal contribution from non-core activities should be considered when assessing core operational profitability.

 Consolidated Profit & Loss Statement (Rs.
 Crs)